Abhilashgupta2706/ReadMail-Node.js/README.md

 ### About this project

 I made this project because when I was working as a software developer I had this requirement from a client to Excel data from an email's attachment using Angular & Node.js
-So I thought why should not create a small separate personal project which I can share on my repository?
+So I thought why should not create a small separate personal project which I can share on my repository

 Note: I have just given 2 input fields for Email ID and password.
 You can pass data from those fields as a parameter to the API and use them.